St Jude Thaddeus, King Abgar V and the Shroud

 “The later legend of the image recounts that because the successors of Abgar reverted to paganism, the bishop placed the miraculous image inside a wall, and setting a burning lamp before the image, he sealed them up behind a tile; that the image was later found again, after a vision, on the very night of the Persian invasion, and that not only had it miraculously reproduced itself on the tile, but the same lamp was still burning before it; further, that the bishop of Edessa used a fire into which oil flowing from the image was poured to destroy the Persians.”

 The image itself is said to have resurfaced in 525, during a flood of the Daisan, a tributary stream of the Euphrates that passed by Edessa.
 This flood is mentioned in the writings of the court historian Procopius of Caesarea.
 In the course of the reconstruction work, a cloth bearing the facial features of a man was discovered hidden in the wall above one of the gates of Edessa.
-(Review how representations of Jesus changed in art)
+(Review how representations of Jesus changed in art once the Shroud was REDISCOVERED)

 Some fifty years later, Evagrius Scholasticus in his Ecclesiastical History (593) is the first to mention a role for the image in the relief of the siege,[10] attributing it to a “God-made image”, a miraculous imprint of the face of Jesus upon a cloth.

-The Shroud certainly wasn’t in Jerusalem or Turin.
-Could it be?
+The Shroud certainly wasn’t in Jerusalem or Turin at that time.
+Could it be Jude was its messenger and courier?

 “Thus we can trace the development of the legend from a letter, but no image in Eusebius, to an image painted by a court painter in Addai, which becomes a miracle caused by a miraculously-created image supernaturally made when Jesus pressed a cloth to his wet face in Evagrius.
 It was this last and latest stage of the legend that became accepted in Eastern Orthodoxy, the image of Edessa that was “created by God, and not produced by the hands of man”.
 This idea of an icon that was Acheiropoietos (Αχειροποίητος, literally “not-made-by-hand”) is a separate enrichment of the original legend: similar legends of supernatural origins have accrued to other Orthodox icons.”